 One of the few things we personally don’t like about it, though, is that it can slow down weaker computers.
 Our cheap notebook struggled to keep up with it – most likely due to the built-in Antivirus.
 Needless to say that our desktop computer, on the other hand, doesn’t feel a thing.

-Last, but not least, you can get Acronis anywhere from 40 euros up to 90 euros per year – depending on what kind of functionality you need.
+Last, but not least, you can get Acronis anywhere from $49.99 up to $99.99 per year – depending on what kind of functionality you need.
 The cheapest package, for example, doesn’t offer any cloud storage at all.

-The good thing is that there is a 31-day trial.
+The good thing is that there is a 30-day trial.
 So, it’s not like you have anything to miss.